 For the purposes of this Annex, tattoo removal includes removal of permanent make-up.

-For the purposes of this Annex, other skin treatments include, but are not limited to non-medical treatment of nevi flammei, haemangioma, teleangiectasia, spider veins, pigmented skin areas, and scars that are not injury within the meaning of the second indent of point (1) of Article 2 of Regulation (EU) 2017/745.
-Accordingly, this Annex applies to devices intended to treat acne scars, it does not apply to devices for other acne treatment.
+For the purposes of this Annex, other skin treatments include non-medical treatment of nevi flammei, haemangioma, teleangiectasia, spider veins, pigmented skin areas, and scars that are not injury within the meaning of Article 2, point (1), second indent, of Regulation (EU) 2017/745.
+For example, this Annex applies to devices intended to treat acne scars, but it does not apply to devices for other acne treatment.

-This Annex does not apply to sunbeds used for tanning of the skin or equipment using infrared optical radiation to warm the body or parts of the body.
+This Annex does not apply to equipment using infrared optical radiation to warm the body or parts of the body and to sunbeds.

 Definitions